mitramir55/agentic_wiki_scraper/README.md

 # Wikipedia Topic Explorer

-A powerful application that uses AI to search, analyze, and summarize Wikipedia articles.
+A search and summarizing application that uses AI to search, analyze, and summarize Wikipedia articles.
 Built with FastAPI, LangChain, and PostgreSQL.

 ## Features

-- **AI-Powered Topic Extraction**: Automatically identifies the main topic from user queries
+- **Topic Extraction**: Automatically identifies the main topic from user queries
 - **Smart Disambiguation**: Handles ambiguous topics with interactive clarification
 - **Efficient Summarization**: Uses map-reduce chain for processing large articles
-- **Smart Search**: Returns the best matching Wikipedia article for your topic
+- **Best matching Search**: Returns the best matching Wikipedia article for your topic
 - **Persistent Storage**: Saves queries and results in PostgreSQL database
 - **Real-time Processing**: Asynchronous processing with detailed logging
-- **Modern UI**: Clean, responsive interface with real-time updates
+- **UI**: Clean, responsive interface with real-time updates

 ## Prerequisites